trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ## Configure Profile {#configure-profile}

-***PRO TIP -*** Set aside some time to configure profiles as this can be time consuming the first time you set it up.
+{% include tip.html content="Set aside some time to configure profiles as this can be time consuming the first time you set it up.
 Once you configure your profiles once you won't have to do this again unless you add a new account.
 Think of all the time you will save not having to remember and type usernames, passwords, and getting your phone out to type codes etc. This is a huge time saver in the long run." %}

 ### Configure Basic Login Info {#all-about-slots}